Can We Live on Mars? | Science Me

 So the first humans arrive on Mars.
 What will it be like to live on the alien planet?

-he first astronauts on Mars will face extreme isolation
+The first astronauts to colonise Mars will face extreme isolation

-The first astronauts on Mars will face extreme isolation.
+The first astronauts to colonise Mars will face extreme isolation.

-If successful, the decades that follow could see mass migration to drive construction of the first Mars city.
-Elon Musk predicts that 100 Starships, each capable of carrying 100 people, could leave Earth at every launch window.
-At this rate, 10,000 people might arrive on Mars every two years.
+Still, if humans can survive all these hurdles, the decades that follow could see mass migration to drive construction of the first Mars city.
+Elon Musk predicts that as many as 100 Starships, each capable of carrying 100 people, could leave Earth at every launch window.
+At this rate, we could theoretically send 10,000 people to Mars every two years.
+Within a century, you could send a million people.

 Illustration of the first city on Mars